Skip to content

 An antiquing hub of the region, springtime in the Greenbrier Valley promises rich hunting grounds for one-of-a-kind keepsakes, vintage wares and rare collectibles.
 Whether you’re growing a specific collection or just want to add unique charm to your home décor, numerous shops are just a few miles in any direction.
 Start your search in Lewisburg and fan out to the surrounding communities.
 Be sure to make room in your car before heading out; these great bargains won’t last long!

 A 1.5-mile section of Second Creek on the Greenbrier-Monroe County line is designated Special Regulation Waters for fly-fishing only.
-In its hay day, more than twenty mills–powder, grist, lumbering–dotted its banks.
+In its heyday, more than twenty mills–-powder, grist, lumbering–-dotted its banks.
 Its industrial history all but consumed by nature, the creek is now a fisherman’s paradise, with periodic stockings of brown and rainbow trout.

 Spring is prime time fishing on Second Creek, with a nice selection of insect hatches on the trout menu.
 Mayflies, caddisflies and midges are all highly sought after by the creek's inhabitants, so be sure to bring flies that are on their radar.
 Catch-and-release only, this special section is easy to wade and features a rocky, gravel bottom with a few deeper holes throughout.